Dr. Alex Stone, DPT, CSCS

 Apply Coupon

-This is probably the most versatile massage gun not just on this list, but also on the market.
-It’s the latest model from Ekrin Athletics – a trusted brand.
-Not only we think that it the best massage gun for cellulite, but we also recently voted it the best overall choice for women.
+This is probably the most versatile massage gun, not just on this list, but also on the market.
+It’s one of the people’s favorite models from Ekrin Athletics – a trusted brand.
+Not only do we believe it is the best massage gun for cellulite, but we have also recently voted it the best overall choice for women.

 It offers more than enough to help you manage cellulite and then some.
 For starters, you’ll love the ergonomic handle.
 Ekrin made the first move to angle the massage gun handle.

-This new device adds a twist to that design.
-It’s not just angled to make it easier to handle and maneuver, it’s been made thinner.
-That means guys with small hands (especially women) can handle it comfortably.
+This percussion gun for cellulite adds a twist to that design.
+It’s not just angled to make it easier to handle and maneuver; it’s been made thinner.
+That means folks with small hands (especially petite women) can handle it comfortably.

-With all that, you are getting a device that is:
+With all that, you are getting a massage gun anti-cellulite that is:

 • Easier to maneuver

-• It does not strain your wrist – less weight and angled handle
+• It does not strain your wrist – less weight and an angled handle

-• It has a longer handle to reach your lower back easily
+• It has a more extended handle to reach your lower back easily

-• One of the best massage guns for women – voted top in our post
+• One of the best massage guns for petite body shapes – voted top in our post

-It gets even better when it comes to performance aspects.
+It gets even better in terms of performance aspects.
 The amplitude is about 11mm – in our “sweet spot.”
 It’s not going to be too punchy, and it’s not just vibrational either.

 It also comes with a respectable stall force – up to 40lbs.
 That means when you want to go deep tissue, you can press it hard against the skin and will not easily stall.
-Even without the extra pressure, this device has enough power to efficiently massage and help reduce cellulite.
+Even without the extra pressure, this percussion massage gun for cellulite has enough power to massage and help reduce it efficiently.

 One of the most versatile massage guns on the market.
 See how smooth it looks in a woman’s hand.

-Other things include 4 attachments, with a soft cushioned ball head that feels delicate on your skin even at higher speeds.
-There is also a pressure sensor that allows you to monitor how much pressure you are using.
-It works better when massaging other people.
+It includes four attachments, featuring a soft, cushioned ball head that feels gentle on your skin, even at higher speeds.
+There is also a pressure sensor that allows you to monitor the amount of pressure you are using.

-The battery lasts 4-5 hours on a single charge, and a USB-C charger included.
+The battery lasts 4-5 hours on a single charge, and a USB-C charger is included for convenient charging.
 You get a lifetime warranty and superb customer support.

-This is the perfect massage gun to help treat cellulite.
+This is the best percussion massager for cellulite.
 It falls right into our first type category – it’s not very punchy but intensive with many percussions.
 It’s also designed especially for women.
 You can learn more in our hands-on Ekrin 365 review.

-As a bonus, check out our video of unboxing and some first impression tests of the 365 below on our YouTube channel.
+As a bonus, check out our video of the unboxing and some first impression tests of the 365 on our YouTube channel below.
 Don’t forget to subscribe for more videos like this!

-Bob and Brad D6 Pro – High Amplitude Option
+Bob and Brad D6 Pro – Percussion massage cellulite

 Bob Abd Brad D6 Pro Massage Gun Specification Device Box Img